Vietnam War casualties: United States military

+Note: This figure differs by 61 from that which is given by the National Archive: "The Vietnam Conflict Extract Data File of the Defense Casualty Analysis System (DCAS) Extract Files contains records of 58,220 U.S. military fatal casualties of the Vietnam War."
+This comparatively small difference is based on the fact that the most recent death file transferred from the DCAS to the National Archive was dated 28 May 2006, compared with the VVMF's memorial entry of 4 May 2021.

 The total number of American personnel who were KIA or died non-hostile deaths, were enlisted personnel with a casualty number of 50,441.
 The total number of officer casualties, commissioned and warrant, are 7,877.
-The following is a chart of all casualties, listed by race, and in descending order.
+The following is a chart of all casualties, listed by ethnicity, and in descending order.

 The total number of casualties, both KIA and non-hostile deaths, for drafted and volunteer service personnel (figures are approximated):

 During the Vietnam War, 30% of wounded service members died of their wounds.
 Around 30–35% of American deaths in the war were non-combat or friendly fire deaths; the largest causes of death in the U.S. armed forces were small arms fire (31.8%), booby traps including mines and frags (27.4%), and aircraft crashes (14.7%).

+Vietnam War casualties by state and territory

+This table lists those who died during the Vietnam War by state or territory.